-Secured, Revolving Credit Facility and Capital Lease Financing Arrangements and monies become available in three tranches upon satisfying certain conditions.
-We have satisfied the conditions for availability of the first two tranches and at March 31, 2004, the amount available under the credit facility was approximately \$5.7 million, of which \$3.3 million, was outstanding.
-Interest on amounts advanced under the credit facility are payable quarterly in arrears.
+Interest on amounts advanced under the PharmaBio credit facility are payable quarterly in arrears.
 Outstanding principal and interest due under the credit facility are due and payable on December 10, 2004.
 We may repay principal amounts owed by us under the credit facility from proceeds of milestone payments to be paid to us by PharmaBio upon the achievement of certain corporate milestones.
-There can be no assurance that we will achieve any of these milestones prior to the repayment date, and doing so is not likely unless the FDA expedites the review of the NDA for Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants that we filed with the FDA in April 2004, and approves such NDA prior to December 10, 2004.
-See "Risks Related to our Business - The clinical trial and regulatory approval process for our products is expensive and time consuming, and the outcome is uncertain."
+There can be no assurance that we will achieve any of these milestones prior to the repayment date, and doing so is highly unlikely unless the FDA expedites the review of the NDA for Surfaxin for the treatment of RDS in premature infants that we filed with the FDA in April 2004, and approves such NDA prior to December 10, 2004.
+See "Risks Related to our Business -The clinical trial and regulatory approval process for our products is expensive and time consuming, and the outcome is uncertain".
 We are obligated to use a significant portion of the funds borrowed under the credit facility for pre-launch marketing services to be provided by Quintiles.